Deburring Tools for Metal [How to Quickly Deburr Metal CNC Parts]

 - Thermal Deburring

 Each method has it’s own strengths, weaknesses, and suitability to particular jobs.
-We’ll go through each category in detail so you can learn how to choose the best deburring process for your job.
+We’ll go through each deburring tool category in detail so you can learn how to choose the best deburring tools for your job.

-Manual Deburring is done by hand, possibly with the help of handheld power tools.
-Here’s an assortment that I use in my shop:
+Manual Deburring is done by hand, possibly with the help of handheld power deburring tools.
+Here’s an assortment of the deburring tools that I use in my shop to remove burrs:

-Let’s go left to right, top to bottom:
+Let’s go left to right, top to bottom and have a look at these helpful finishing products:

 - Top left is my 1/4″ mini-belt sander.
-That thing is very useful!
-The fancy nice versions are called “Dynafile” from “Dynabrade”.
+That thing is very good at removing burrs and sharp edges!
+The best brands are called “Dynafile” from “Dynabrade”.
 Too much money.
 Mine is a cheap Asian knock off and it has worked flawlessly.
 What a nice little “power file”.

 - Next we have some files, railroad chalk, and heavy cutting oil.
 The two tiny little files are Grobet.
 They’re European and can be bought from a seller in Europe on eBay.
 Shipping is cheap and the files are excellent quality.
 I found them one time by noticing an eBay buyer was one of the long time posters at one of the boards and checking into what he’d been buying to get some ideas.
 The larger files are Nicholson’s.
 One is a normal mill file, while the other is a “Lathe” file.
 Lathe files are superb for use on the lathe.
 I use the chalk and heavy sulfurized cutting oil to keep the files from loading up.
 It helps.
 I should’ve pictured my file brush too, but didn’t grab it.